 International Council Member, Belfer Center for Science and International Affairs

 Malcolm H. Wiener is an Aegean prehistorian who has written extensively on the Eastern Mediterranean world in the Bronze Age.
 His topics include the emergence, florescence and collapse of the first complex societies of the western world in Minoan Crete and Mycenaean Greece, their relationship to the civilizations of the Near East and Egypt, and the chronology of the ancient world, warfare in the ancient world and the acquisition of bronze, and the interaction of climate change and human agency in the collapse of civilizations.
 His awards include the honorary doctorates of the Universities of Sheffield, Tübingen, Athens, Cincinnati, University College London, Dickinson College and the University of Arizona, the Gold Cross of the Order of Honor (Greece), and the Ring of Honour of the German Academy in Mainz.
-He is a Fellow of the American Academy of Arts and Sciences, and the Society of Antiquaries in London, a Corresponding Member of the Royal Swedish Academy, the Austrian Archaeological Institute, the Austrian Academy of Science, and the Deutschen Archäologischen Instituts, and holds a rank of Chevalier in the Ordre des Arts et des Lettres of France.
+He is a Fellow of the American Academy of Arts and Sciences, and the Society of Antiquaries in London, a Corresponding Member of the Royal Swedish Academy, the Austrian Archaeological Institute, the Austrian Academy of Science, and the Deutsches Archäologisches Institut, and holds a rank of Chevalier in the Ordre des Arts et des Lettres of France.
 He is a recipient of the Archaeological Institute of America Bandelier Award for Public Service to Archaeology.

 Mr. Wiener is a Trustee of the Metropolitan Museum of Art and Chairman of the Board of Trustees of the American School of Classical Studies in Athens.
 The Center for Social Policy of the KSG is named in his honor.

 Mr. Wiener chaired the independent task force of the CFR on "Non-lethal Technologies: Military Implications and Options" and wrote its report.